watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/ADVANCED_USAGE.md

 - [Topic 3](#parameters-variables-and-complex-actions): Using parameters and variables
 - [Topic 4](#linking-multiple-extensions): Linking multiple extensions in your Actions skill

-These topics will help you expand and exercise various capabilities of custom extensions, and hopefully will inspire more creative ways to use Watson Assistant through extensions.
+These topics will help you expand and exercise various capabilities of custom extensions, and hopefully will inspire more creative ways to use IBM watsonx Assistant through extensions.

 Some notes before you get started: